isi-boston/ed-pooling/README.md

 ## Training
-Training on the English ACE dataset.
+We provide complete guidelines on how to train on the English ACE dataset.

 For `strategy=first_token/last_token/average`: